 SUMMARY OF QUALIFICATIONS

-- Eighteen years of experience in cross-cultural, intergenerational community organizing around a range of social justice issues in urban, suburban, and rural settings.
+- Nineteen years of experience in cross-cultural, intergenerational community organizing around a range of social justice issues in urban, suburban, and rural settings.

 - Experience designing and directing all aspects of funding initiatives.